feangulo/graphite-stresser/README.md

-#Stresser
+# Stresser

-I have a Stresser application that will publish a fixed amount of metrics to the carbon-cache regularly.
+The Stresser application will publish a fixed amount of metrics to the carbon-cache regularly.
 It uses the Coda Hale metrics library internally and more specifically, it uses a Timer object to collect data.
 The Stresser receives a couple of parameters:

 * Graphite host: in our case, the server housing our carbon cache
 * Graphite port: in our case, the carbon cache port
 * Number of hosts: to simulate publishing from
 * Number of timers: each timer generates 15 distinct metrics
 * Publishing interval
 * Debug mode: true/false - logs the metrics that are published